PhotonVision/photon-picam-driver/README.md

  3. Run `sudo apt install libopencv-dev`.
  4. Run `sudo raspi-config` and enable the Full KMS OpenGL driver.
  4. Run `make` in the top level directory of this project (you may want to pass `-j` flags.)

+## Contribution
+Please use `clang-format` and with the "llvm" style before you PR your code.
+You can run `clang-format -i -style=llvm *.cpp *.hpp *.c *.h` to format all files in the project.